For common framework components, you can quickly develop and deploy your applications in the Serverless SSR console.

 If you choose to create an application by importing an existing project, you need to make certain modifications to some frameworks.
 For more information, please see the relevant framework migration documentation.

-If you choose to create an application from a template, you can quickly create a web application by selecting a project template provided by Serverless Framework.
+If you choose to create an application from a template, you can quickly create a web application by selecting a project template provided in the console.
 During template-based deployment, the following configuration will be completed for you by default:

 node_modulesin the layer.
 For more information on how to use a layer, please see Overview.